exasol/bucketfs-java/doc/system_requirements.md

 ## Functional Requirements

-In this section lists functional requirements from the user's perspective.
+This section lists functional requirements from the user's perspective.
 The requirements are grouped by feature where they belong to a single feature.

 ### BucketFS Access